sunilmbaedu/Zomato-Dashboard/README.md

 Click on the link and check the <a href="https://app.powerbi.com/view?r=eyJrIjoiMzcwNzdjZDUtZmMwZC00MzUwLWFhOTgtNmVjM2MwODhmZGM0IiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9">Dashboard Preview</a> here to view

-## Overview
+## 📌 Overview

-Welcome to the Zomato Dashboard project!
-This project aims to provide a comprehensive and visually appealing dashboard for Zomato professionals to analyze Zomato's key metrics and make informed decisions.
-The dashboard is created using a combination of Excel and Power BI, leveraging the power of data analysis and visualization tools.
+Welcome to the Zomato Dashboard, an interactive data visualization project that uses Zomato data to provide insights into restaurant trends, customer preferences, ratings, and sales performance.
+The dashboard helps businesses, data analysts, and food enthusiasts explore key metrics and make informed decisions.
+It is created using Excel and Power BI, leveraging the power of data analysis and visualization tools.

-📌 Overview

-The Zomato Dashboard is an interactive data visualization project that provides insights into restaurant trends, customer preferences, ratings, and sales performance using Zomato data.
-The dashboard helps businesses, data analysts, and food enthusiasts explore key metrics related to the restaurant industry.

 🚀 Features